JoyV1/Simple_Calculator.py/README.md

-# Simple_Calculator.py
-Simple GUI calculator for Python beginners who struggle despite Python being "easy".
-Clear code style teaches real understanding over vibe coding.
-Learn tkinter, events &amp; structure through hands-on practice.
-Stop copying - start coding independently! 🧮

-Simple Python Calculator - Learn by Understanding, Not by Vibing coding 🧮 A beginner-friendly GUI calculator built with tkinter for Python newbies struggling to grasp coding concepts.
+Simple Python Calculator - Learn by Understanding, Not by Vibing 🧮 A beginner-friendly GUI calculator built with tkinter for Python newbies struggling to grasp coding concepts.
 🎯 Purpose & Agenda: